mongodb/genny/docs/generated/workloads.md

 a document in the collection.
 Each workload name consists of several parts: '{SyntaxType}{PredicateType}'.
 'SyntaxType' can be:
-  - 'AggregationExpression' means expressions which can be used inside $expr
   - 'MatchExpression' means operators of the find command match predicate language 'PredicateType' can be:
   - 'NestedArray' means query which targets data that recursively nests arrays